martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 Expired drafts are routinely cited and referenced.
 Published RFCs routinely include informative references to drafts, which then usually expire.
 Many IANA registries refer to expired drafts.

+This document does the following:

+- Updates {{!STD-PROCESS=RFC2026}} to eliminate the removal of an Internet-Draft when the latest version is unchanged for more than six months.

+- Updates {{!WG=RFC2418}} to eliminate the inclusion of an exiration date in Internet-Drafts.

+- Updates the boilerplate text for Internet-Drafts to no longer include the "Expires:" field.

+- Introduces Internet-Drafts being labeled "active" and "inactive" in the IETF tooling. without specifying how that tooling will do so.

 # Removing Internet-Draft Expiration